cesarbonadio/watterJugChallenge/README.md

 To run this project, you need to have the following installed:
 - PHP 8 or higher
 - Composer 2.6 or higher
+- Redis^7 database setted up and running or docker 23^

 ### Steps to Install